 Some of the things that will help to achieve this include the following:

-The first step towards putting a stop to the prevailing issues of domestic violence that are almost becoming endemic is to develop strategies to help individuals and the community to identify potential signs, indicators and different patterns of domestic violence.
+The first step to stop domestic violence issues that are almost becoming endemic is to develop strategies to help individuals and the community to identify potential signs, indicators and different patterns of domestic violence.
 This will go a long way to save lives.
 The signs of domestic violence may differ and may not be composed of only physical attacks like beatings.
 It as well includes emotional abuse, verbal abuse, and economic abuse.

-2. Programs that teach men how to develop a healthy and respectful attitude towards women in the family and at the workplace should be encouraged.
+2. Programs that teach men to stop domestic violence and develop a healthy and respectful attitude towards women in the family and at the workplace should be encouraged.
+This is the tip on how to avoid domestic violence that really matters.
+If people respect each other, the possibility of abuse and violence can be ruled out altogether.

-3. Training programs organized to teach partners or prospective partners how to effectively manage their anger when they are angry with either their partner or children and offer an effective response without causing them any harm or humiliation.
+3. Training programs are the solution to the problem of ‘how to stop domestic abuse’.
+They are organized to teach partners or prospective partners how to effectively manage their anger when they are angry with either their partner or children and offer an effective response without causing them any harm or humiliation.

-4. The training ought to include how to establish peaceful, respectful ways of handling crisis situations in the family.
+4. The training to stop domestic violence ought to include how to establish peaceful, respectful ways of handling crisis situations in the family.
 This may include engaging in a domestic violence or child abuse prevention program.

 5. Teaching individuals how to help a friend, neighbor or co-worker who is being abused by providing them with support and referring them to the 24-hour, toll-free, National Domestic Violence Hotline number at 1-800-799- SAFE (7233).